sergenes/TransFragment/README.md

 # TransFragment
-This Lib will help you to implement an animated transition through apps screens based on Fragments.
+This Lib will help you to implement the animated transitions through the apps screens based on Fragments.

 Contact